skjolber/maven-cache-github-action-example/README.md

  * Maven with [maven-cache-github-action](https://github.com/skjolber/maven-cache-github-action) or [maven-cache-github-action-beta](https://github.com/skjolber/maven-cache-github-action-beta)

 # Simple spring project
-About 47 MB worth of dependencies, pulled directly from Maven Central.
+The project has about 47 MB worth of dependencies, pulled directly from Maven Central.

+# Experiment
+Bump Spring version from 2.2.0 to 2.2.13.

 # Results
-Build time is equivalent, except from when the pom.xml file changes.
-Then [maven-cache-github-action](https://github.com/skjolber/maven-cache-github-action) has a few seconds shorter build time, because it is able to restore the dependency cache from the previous build.
-The difference between the two jobs will vary depending on how good the fallback cache is / how much was changed, and the bandwidth of you repository store.
+Cache size results:

+ * about __150 MB for Github's cache action__,
+ * about __50 MB for this action__

+# Take-aways
+The [maven-cache-github-action](https://github.com/skjolber/maven-cache-github-action) will see equivalent or a bit shorter build times.